-For a pension to be payable to a co-habiting partner there are certain conditions that need to be met
+For a pension to be payable to a co-habiting partner the following conditions need to be met:

 In the event of your death, pensions are also payable to any eligible children.

-If you have a permanently disabled child that is financially dependent on you then a pension can also be paid to them, regardless of their age.
+If you have a permanently disabled child who is financially dependant on you then a pension can also be paid to them, regardless of their age.